sagewrk/stone-island/README.md

 ### Units
 * Dimmer and LED lighting mismatch causes flickering
 * Due to open stair case units by default are not small pet friendly
+* Shower thresholds flush with floor so water seeps out